Patrick Drake and Robin Scorpio: 2013–14

-Patrick then pursues a relationship with Sabrina Santiago (Teresa Castillo).
+Patrick first has a relationship with Dr. Britt Westbourne (Kelly Thiebaud) before pursuing a relationship with Sabrina Santiago (Teresa Castillo).
 They grow closer and he proposes to her.
 On Patrick's wedding day to Sabrina, Robin shows up.
 Emma sees her and they have a big reunion.
 Eventually, Patrick chooses Robin and they reunite in time to celebrate Christmas as a family with Emma.
-Robin applies to be the chief of staff, but is overlooked, after Obrecht secures the position, following her own deal with the WSB.
+Robin applies to be the chief of staff, but is overlooked, after Dr. Liesl Obrecht (Kathleen Gati) secures the position, following her own deal with the WSB.
 Patrick and Robin find out Sabrina's pregnant, but she claims that Patrick is not the baby's father.
 Sabrina later admits to Patrick that the baby really is his, and Patrick and Robin agree to deal with the situation together.
-Robin then gets a visit from Victor Cassadine (Thaao Penghlis), who reveals he's the WSB director who arranged Obrecht's release.
+Robin then gets a visit from Victor Cassadine (Thaao Penghlis), who reveals he's the WSB director who arranged Dr. Obrecht's release.
 He tells Robin he wants her to revive his sister-in-law and nephew, Helena (Constance Towers) and Stavros Cassadine (Robert Kelker-Kelly).
 After refusing to help Victor, he reveals that he has also been holding Jason, and that Robin could revive him as well, if she helped in resurrecting Helena and Stavros.
 After meeting Jason's son, Danny Morgan, Robin agrees to help Victor so she can also save Jason.
 She says goodbye to Mac, Anna, Patrick and Emma and leaves town with Victor.

 On August 5, 2014, Patrick runs into Robin at the Crichton-Clark Clinic.
 He was there with Sam, looking for answers on a former patient, Nina Clay (Michelle Stafford).
 Robin tells him that she can't leave the clinic.
-Patrick then see a cryogenic chamber, and he asks if Jason (Billy Miller) is in there.
+Patrick then sees a cryogenic chamber, and he asks if Jason (Billy Miller) is in there.
 Robin says that it is Stavros, and that Jason is not there.
 She tells Patrick that Jason's organs were failing, and he soon died.
 Patrick then leaves after Robin says her work is more important than her family.
 Patrick soon files for divorce.
 It's revealed that Robin lied, and Jason is actually still alive.
 Victor threatened Robin into keeping quiet by having Rafe Kovich, Jr. (Jimmy Deshler) run Patrick's car off the road while he, Emma, and Sabrina were inside.
 Sabrina and Patrick's son, Gabriel, died as a result of the accident.
 Robin agrees to the divorce, despite being heartbroken.

 Robin manages to revive Jason, but Victor betrays her, and separates the two of them.
 However, Jason ends up escaping from his guards, and rescues Robin.
 The two escape from the clinic, and make their way to Port Charles.
 The two separate to find help, but Robin ends up getting kidnapped by Helena again.
 She threatens Robin's family, and forces her to leave again and develop an immortality serum.
 Robin tells Patrick she's in Paris, and leaves town again.